-Security logs may be sent in real-time to a ground-based server if the aircraft has an agreement with a ground entity, e.g., airline operations or Air-Ground Communications Service Provider (ACSP) that supports real-time logging.
-For cases where on-board centralized log collection is used, real-time log transmission is a function of the centralized system and is outside the scope of this document.
+- Manual downloading of the security logs via a local maintenance device - Automatic export of security logs from the aircraft, without maintenance action, when ground connectivity is available - Real-time export of security logs to a ground-based server if the aircraft has an agreement with a ground entity, e.g., airline/flight operations or AirGround Communications Service Provider (ACSP) that supports real-time logging.

+The log transfer should use a secure channel that protects the integrity and confidentiality of the communication.
 When the Airborne IPS System sends logs to the ground directly, then RFC 6012, DTLS Transport Mapping for Syslog, may be used to transfer the logs securely via IPS air-ground access networks.
 If alternative air-ground access networks (e.g., non-safety communications) are employed, then the choice of a secure transport protocol is left to the implementer.

-Even if logs are sent to the ground, there may be regulatory requirements to also maintain a local copy of the logs in the centralized system or in the Airborne IPS System.
+Even if logs are sent to the ground, there may be regulatory requirements to also maintain a local copy of the logs in the Airborne IPS System.
 In addition, implementers should consider constraints associated with air-ground access networks to support real-time logging.